 - Other medications: A good podiatrist uses other drugs to treat underlying conditions.

 Gout can be controlled through diet and exercise.
 Lose weight and avoid low-carb, quick-loss diets.
 Don’t drink alcohol, but plenty of non-alcoholic beverages.
 Avoid foods that are high in purines.
 Your good podiatrist can give you the information you need to stay healthy while you work to control your disease.

 All symptoms should always be evaluated with a thorough consultation and examination by your podiatrist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult foot doctor about your specific condition.
 Only a trained, experienced board certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Gout treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Jennifer McCoy of Manhattan Foot Specialists, please contact our office for consultation.
+Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.

 Dr. Sophia Solomon, Podiatrist (NYC Foot Doctor)